allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 ---manifest.json---
 {
     ...
-    "featureMetadata" : {
-        <feature name 1>: {
-            "units": <unit label for feature 1>
-        },
-        <feature name 2>: {
-            "units": <unit label for feature 2>
-        },
-        ...
-    },
     "metadata": {
         "frameDims": {
             "units": <unit label for frame dimensions>
             "width": <width of frame in units>,
             "height": <height of frame in units>
+        },
+        "frameDurationSeconds": <duration of a frame in seconds>, "startTimeSeconds": <start time of timestamp in seconds>  // 0 by default }

 }
-    }

-}
 ```

-These metadata parameters are used to configure additional features of the Timelapse Colorizer UI, such as showing the unit types of features and scale bars on the main display.
+These metadata parameters are used to configure additional features of the Timelapse Colorizer UI, such as showing scale bars or timestamps on the main display.
 Additional metadata will likely be added as the project progresses.

 Note that the interface will directly show the unit labels and does not scale or convert units from one type to another (for example, it will not convert 1000 µm to 1 mm).
 If you need to present your data with different units, create a (scaled) duplicate of the feature with a different unit label.